csparpa/pyowm/docs/internals/build.md

     $> easy_install sphinx

-The setup the docs folder: move to the main project folder and issue
+Then setup the docs folder: move to the main project folder and launch

     $> mkdir sphinx
     $> sphinx-apidoc -A "<authorname>" -F -o sphinx pyowm/